 - Images to decorate the KPI or used as logo.

-A KPI is bound with a business view so the KPI value and KPI chart in it are both based on this business view.
+A KPI is bound with a dataset created on a business view and the KPI value and KPI chart in it are both based on this dataset.
 You can position and resize the objects in a KPI freely by dragging them inside the KPI.

 To create a KPI in a web report or library component, take the following steps:

 - Position the mouse pointer at the destination where you want to insert the KPI.
 You can insert a KPI in a web report or library component as listed in Component Placement.

 - From the Components panel, drag the KPI icon in the Visual category to the destination.

 - Navigate to Home > Insert > KPI.

 - In the Choose Data dialog box, select the business view in the current catalog that you want to bind with the KPI and select OK.